Valuations on manifolds and integral geometry: Valuations and integral geometry.

 \subsection{Relations to the integral geometry of constructible functions.}

 Let us discuss first the integral geometry of constructible functions in the general setting.
 The notion of constructible function may have slightly different meanings in various contexts; but the general ideas are the same, though the technical details may be different.

-It is convenient to work sometimes with functions on real analytic manifolds constructible in subanalytic sense.
-This notion is somewhat different from constructible functions discussed in the introduction, and we will not use it in fact in any non-trivial way in this article.
-It is presented only in order to describe some relevant known results.
-We remind the definition following \cite{kashiwara-schapira}, Ch.9.
-Let $X$ be a real analytic manifold.
-For the definition of a class of subanalytic sets see e.g. \cite{kashiwara-schapira}, \S 8.2.
+Here we will use the space $\cf(X)$ of constructible functions on a real analytic manifold $X$ described in Section \ref{Ss:detailed-overview}.